cicirello/user-statistician/README.md

 ## The Stats

-The statistics displayed in the image is organized into categories, and includes the following.
-Note that the "Key" is what you need if you are using the `hide-keys` input (see the [Inputs](#inputs) section).
+The statistics displayed in the image are organized into categories.
+The stats card can be customized to hide either individual statistics, or entire categories if desired.
+Details of each category follows.
+Note that the "Key" is what you need if you are using the `hide-keys` input to either hide individual statistics or entire categories (see the [Inputs](#inputs) section).

 ### General User Stats